medaimane/medaimane.github.io/README.md

 # Personal Website

 This is my personal website where I can present myself online.
-Finally i've been convert it to a progressive web application PWA.
+Finally, i have been converting it to a progressive web application PWA.
 Here is the link to visit it [medaimane.github.io](https://medaimane.github.io).

 Also we cover on this repository :